CrazyScamp/VR-CyberDeck-Setup/README.md

 Once Installed browse a huge Database of Games.
 It Downloads and Installs the selected game for you, and wraps the whole thing in a neon terminal

 ---

+## VR-CyberDeck Setup

+1. Install the build for your OS

+2. Plug in your Quest via USB (data-capable cable)

+3. Allow USB Debugging on the headset

+4. Browse the library and hit download

+That's it.
+The bundled server config means there's nothing to configure on first run.

+---